-Self-Righteousness in the media and in my social media feed seems to have become almost as prevalent as Covid-19, driving people even farther apart than the six feet needed for safe social distanceing.
+Self-Righteousness in the media and in my social media feed seems to have become almost as prevalent as Covid-19, driving people even farther apart than the six feet needed for safe social distancing.
 So while the scientists are searching for a medical cure to stop the pandemic, I thought I’d take a stab at addressing the symptoms of this other sickness.

 My first breakthrough: like the stages of grief, self-righteousness seems to follow a familiar pattern.
-Here’s what I think the stages of self-righteousness are, and what we can do as leaders whenever we encounter somone exhibiting these symptoms.
+Here’s what I think the stages of self-righteousness are, and what we can do as leaders whenever we encounter someone exhibiting these symptoms.

 Monsters in the Attic

 If you like movies with a heavy dose of dark humor and satire, you might like one I watched last week: Jojo Rabbit directed by Taika Waititi (Thor: Ragnarok).
 It is set in Nazi Germany, but one of the things that made it hugely entertaining to me was how the writers found ways to make the incidents in the film recognizable and applicable in a 21st century context.

 For example, there is a scene in which the ten-year-old protagonist answers the doorbell to find five members of the Gestapo on his front step.
 They are impeccably dressed in matching trench coats, and are well-mannered but insistent.

 Remove their fedoras, and they could just as well have been religious missionaries hoping to share a word with you.
 Or the nosy ladies from the Home Owners Association, or really any group of people with an inveterate belief in their own views of the world, and a mission to correct yours.

 In the movie, these men have come to search the house for a suspected Jew in hiding.
 Entering the boy’s room and seeing Nazi posters and drawings on the walls, the Gestapo leader congratulates the lad, saying,